julianaeliseo/de-code-challenge-jr/README.md

-# Backend Engineer Code Challenge - Levee
+# Data Engineer Code Challenge - Levee

 Through this challenge, we want to know your development skills and especially how you solve problems.